nextgis/ngf-tutorial/tutorials/3_1_layers_geojson/README.md

 ## Theory

-The first thing anyone wants to do when working with an interactive map is to add their favorite GroJSON to it.
+The first thing anyone wants to do when working with an interactive map is to add their favorite GeoJSON to it.

-There are several ways to add geojson to the map in NgwMap
+There are several ways to add geojson to the map in NgwMap.

-Common
+Common:

 ```javascript
 ngwMap.addLayer("GEOJSON", {